Taarbæk Church: Skovkapellet, 1764-1897

 In the second half of the century, the need for a new church became more evident as the population started to grow and wealthy new citizens began to arrive.
-The construction of Taarbæk Church was financed through private donations with Carl Frederik Tietgen, a personal friend the pastor at Lyngby Church, Peter Rørdam, as by far the largest contributor.
+The construction of Taarbæk Church was financed through private donations with Carl Frederik Tietgen, a personal friend of the pastor at Lyngby Church, Peter Rørdam, as by far the largest contributor.

 The church was inaugurated on 26 June 1864.
 The inaugural ceremony was conducted by Bishop Hans Lassen Martensen and attended by Christian IX.
 Tietgen owned a summer retreat on Taarbæk Strandvej from 1754 to 1890.
 Both churches therefore shared its priest.
 In 1880, Gerhard Kemp was employed by Lyngby Parish as chaplain with special responsibility for the Taarbæk area.

 20th century

 In 1907, Taarbæk was finally incorporated as an independent parish with Kæmp as its first pastor.
 Cathinka Hermine von Bertouch, principal of Vallø Stift, donated a house at Taarbæk Strandvej 111 to the parish as clergy house.
 In 1945 this property was sold and the proceeds were used for acquiring the current rectory at Edelslundsvej 2.